Fauna of the United States: Central United States

 The pronghorn is the fastest land mammal in the Western Hemisphere and can reach speeds up to 55 mph.

 In the prairie in the Central United States live mostly animals adapted for living in grasslands.
 Indigenous mammals include the American bison, eastern cottontail, black-tailed jackrabbit, plains coyote, black-tailed prairie dog, muskrat, opossum, raccoon, prairie chicken, wild turkey, white-tailed deer, swift foxes, pronghorn antelope, the Franklin's ground squirrel and several other species of ground squirrels.

 Reptiles include bullsnakes, common collared lizard, common snapping turtle, musk turtles, yellow mud turtle, painted turtle, western diamondback rattlesnake and the prairie rattlesnake.
 Some of the typical amphibians found in the region are the three-toed amphiuma, green toad, Oklahoma salamander, lesser siren and the plains spadefoot toad.
 In the Rocky Mountains and other mountainous areas of the inland is where the bald eagle is most observed, even though its habitat includes all of the Lower 48, as well as Alaska.

 Rabbits live throughout the Great Plains and neighboring areas; the black-tailed jackrabbit is found in Texas, Oklahoma, Nebraska and Kansas, the white-tailed jackrabbit in the Dakotas, Minnesota and Wisconsin, the swamp rabbit in swampland in Texas, and the eastern cottontail is found in Texas, Oklahoma, Kansas, Nebraska, the Dakotas, and every state in the Eastern U.S.

 The groundhog is a common species in Iowa, Missouri, and eastern portions of Kansas, Nebraska and Oklahoma.

 The groundhog is widespread throughout Illinois, Iowa, Missouri, and Minnesota.
 Virginia opossum is found in states such as Missouri, Indiana, Iowa, Oklahoma, Nebraska and Kansas.

-The nine-banded armadillo is found throughout the South and states such as Missouri, Kansas and Oklahoma.
+The Mexican long-nosed armadillo is found throughout the South and states such as Missouri, Kansas and Oklahoma.
 The muskrat is found throughout the Central U.S., excluding Texas, while the American beaver is found in every central state.